Adolfo Alix Jr.: Career

 He is currently one of the regular directors of Wagas, a weekly anthology of true-to-life love stories, (which garnered Gold honors in the U.S. T.V. and Video International Film Festival 2014) the afternoon drama anthology Karelasyon and the weekly comedy series Conan, My Beautician.

 He has also served as a member of the international jury of the Busan International Film Festival in 2013 and the Shanghai International Film Festival in 2014.

 Alix has been listed by The Hollywood Reporter in its "Next Generation Asia 2010", which features the top 20 young entertainment personalities in the region deemed "the best and the brightest among their peers" from a vast region considered "the world"s biggest entertainment market."

-In November 2022, Kontrabida (The Villain), directed by Alix and starring the Grand Dame of Philippine Cinema Nora Aunor in her first film role as a villain or antagonist, won Best Asian Film at the 2022 Hanoi International Film Festival.
+In November 2022, Kontrabida (The Villain), directed by Alix, starring Nora Aunor, won Best Asian Film at the 2022 Hanoi International Film Festival.